 - Battery life will vary with operating temperature and the number of images taken over time.
-Typically, the Trophy Cam will be able to capture several thousand images before the batteries die. - Check to make sure you have used new alkaline or lithium batteries.
-Bushnell recommends using 8 Energizer[®] Lithium AA batteries in all Trophy Cams to obtain maximum battery life. - 3.
+Typically, the Trophy Cam HD will be able to capture several thousand images before the batteries die. - Check to make sure you have used new alkaline or lithium batteries.
+Bushnell recommends using a full set of Energizer[®] Lithium AA batteries in your Trophy Cam HD model to obtain maximum battery life. - 3.
 Make sure that the power switch was turned to the "On" position and that the camera was not left in "Setup" mode while in the field. - 4.
 Make sure that you are using a good quality name brand SD card in your camera.
-Bushnell recommends SanDisk[®] brand SD Cards up to 32GB.
-Our experience indicates that poor quality SD cards can sometimes reduce your Trophy Cam battery life.
+Bushnell recommends SanDisk brand SD Cards up to 32GB (Ultra or Extreme series for HD video).
+Our experience indicates that poor quality SD cards can sometimes reduce your Trophy Cam HD battery life.